Cantabria

 Cantabria belongs to Green Spain, the name given to the strip of land between the Bay of Biscay and the Cantabrian Mountains, so called because of its particularly lush vegetation, due to the wet and temperate oceanic climate.
 The climate is strongly influenced by Atlantic Ocean winds trapped by the mountains; the average annual precipitation is about 1,200 mm.

 Cantabria has archaeological sites from the Upper Paleolithic period, although the first signs of human occupation date from the Lower Paleolithic.
-The most significant site for cave paintings is that in the cave of Altamira, dating from about 37,000 BC and declared, along with nine other Cantabrian caves, as World Heritage Sites by UNESCO.
-Historically, the territory sits in the Ancient Period Cantabria, but from the Late Middle Ages to the early 19th century, the name Cantabria usually refers to the territory of the Basques, especially the lordship of Biscay.
+The most significant site for cave paintings is in the cave of Altamira, dating from about 37,000 BCE and declared, along with nine other Cantabrian caves, as World Heritage Sites by UNESCO.
+It corresponds geographically to the area called Cantabria in the ancient period, but from the late Middle Ages to the early 19th century, the name Cantabria also referred to the territory of the Basques, especially the lordship of Biscay.

-The modern Province of Cantabria was constituted on 28 July 1778 at Puente San Miguel, Reocín.
-The yearly Day of the Institutions holiday on 28 July celebrates this.
+The modern province of Cantabria was constituted on 28 July 1778 at Puente San Miguel, Reocín.
+This event is celebrated yearly on July 28, known as the Day of the Institutions.
 The Organic Law of the Autonomy Statute of Cantabria, approved on 30 December 1981, gave the region its own institutions of self-government.

 Etymology and usage

 Numerous authors, including Isidore of Seville, Julio Caro Baroja, Aureliano Fernández Guerra and Adolf Schulten, have explored the etymology of the name Cantabria, yet its origins remain uncertain.
-The Online Etymology Dictionary states the root cant- is said to come from the Celtic for "rock" or "rocky", while -abr was a common suffix used in Celtic regions.
-Thus, Cantabrian could mean "people who live in the rocks" or "highlanders", a reference to the steep and mountainous territory of Cantabria.
+The Online Etymology Dictionary states the root cant- is said to come from the Celtic for 'rock' or 'rocky', while -abr was a common suffix used in Celtic regions.
+Thus, Cantabrian could mean 'people who live in the rocks' or 'highlanders', a reference to the steep and mountainous territory of Cantabria.

-The name Cantabria could also be related to the Celtic root "kant" or "cant" meaning edge or rim thus "coastal district," or "corner-land", "land on the edge" thus having the same probable derivation as the name of the English county of Kent and Canterbury, one of its major cities.
+The name Cantabria could also be related to the Celtic root kant or cant meaning 'edge' or 'rim' and thus 'coastal district' or 'corner-land', 'land on the edge', thus having the same probable derivation as the name of the English county of Kent and Canterbury, one of its major cities.

 During the Spanish liberal regimes of the 19th century, the term came to be increasingly associated to the province of Santander.
-However, during the late medieval and Modern Period literature, Cantabria and Cantabrians refer to the Basque Country, especially the lordship of Biscay, and the Basques.
+However, in late medieval and modern literature, Cantabria and Cantabrians refer to the Basque Country, especially the lordship of Biscay, and the Basques.